dwyl/elixir-pre-commit/README.md

-We wanted something which was configurable with your own mix commands and just in elixir, so we created our own module.
+We wanted something which was configurable with your own mix commands and just in Elixir, so we created our own module.

 The first step will be to add this module to your mix.exs.
 ```elixir